 First off, even if you start testing for agencies, be prepared to not be making money for a while.
+It's very likely that you will continue to have to spend money to put shoots together, even if it's just equipment rentals, transport, and lunch expenses for your team.
 You will need to maintain a day job or have a substantial amount of savings to last a while.
 And depending on where you live, there are two situations for new photographers breaking into the industry:

 8. Do Your Paperwork, Organize Your Files

 – Register copyright for your work

 – Request for and save hi-res files of tearsheets